 How Does Primer Seating Depth effect Accuracy?

-Now, after establishing my OCW with my "base" of an SD of 4 and an ES of 8, going 2667 FPS on average, I decided to alter my seating depth next.
+Now, after establishing an "OCW" with my "base" of an SD of 4 and an ES of 8, going 2667 FPS on average, I altered my seating depth next.
 Now, this is the part where most people would call it quits as I have for so many years; because it has been taught for so long that these are the only two basic tests that one should do.

-For my seating-depth test, I had produced an even smaller grouping with a slightly better SD and ES.
+For the seating-depth test, I had produced an even smaller grouping with a slightly better SD and ES.
 I settled at 2.235" CBTO, with an SD of 2 and an ES of 4, going 2670 on average of three shots.
+Is this statistically different?
+I would not say so- Of course, more shots would have to be conducted to see the range of dispersion this particular combo would have.

 Does Primer Seating Depth Affect Accuracy?

 So, what is the big deal about this?
-This shows that there could be a potential sweet spot that you can find when altering your primer seating depth.
-Here, to which absolutely amazed me, was an SD of 1 and an ES of 2 at -0.001" under flush with an average speed of 2667 FPS.
-However, with this only being a sample size of 3 shots, this can be all noise and way more rigorous testing is required to draw any conclusions.
+This shows that there could be a potential "sweet spot" that you can find when altering your primer seating depth.
+One may pick the SD of 1 and an ES of 2 at -0.001" under flush with an average speed of 2667 FPS.
+However, with this only being a sample size of 3 shots, this can be all noise and way more rigorous testing is required to draw any conclusions which we plan on doing at some point in time!

-In my testing I measured to the granule of powder with the RCBS Matchmaster, and used some pretty sophisticated equipment too, like the AMP, Primal Rights CPS, L.E.
+for those whom may ask, In the test I measured to the granule of powder with the RCBS Matchmaster, used an AMP annealer, Primal Rights CPS, L.E.
 Wilson Hand dies with the Arbor Press that produces, for me, 0.001" runout or less, and the Accuracy One Primer Depth Gauge.
-Testing with "cheaper" components, did not yield results as good as these.
+Testing with "cheaper" components, did not yield results as good as these which can be due to entirely different factors.
 So, results will vary on your ability to produce "good" ammo to begin with and having your marksmanship fundamentals down.
 I would also encourage you to report your results back to me.
-While I found this to work for me and confirmed my groupings, SD, and ES on three separate days from ranging temperatures of 73-90 degrees Fahrenheit, I can't say that statistically, this is something that is groundbreaking for the shooting community until more people report their conclusions back in to make an analysis of the results from across the board.
+While this would appear to show a "sweet spot", the SD and ES held within the normal means of variance on three separate days, temperatures of 73-90 degrees Fahrenheit, I can't say that statistically, this is something that is groundbreaking for the shooting community until more people report their conclusions back in to make an analysis of the results from across the board.

 However, does primer seating depth matter and affect accuracy?
 I am not 100% certain.
 More testing needs to be conducted.